SPeedyZoZo/portfolio/README.txt

 v1.0.2 hotfix

-- Testing 'blue glow' effect on mobile and PC devices
+- Fixed all animation effects on mobile and PC devices

 v1.0.2
 - Added 'white hot' cursor trail which follows mouse